nodemcu/nodemcu-firmware/docs/en/modules/file.md

 !!!
 Attention

     It is recommended to use only one single model within the application.
-Concurrent use of both models can yield unpredictable behavior: Closing the default file from basic model will also close the correspoding file object.
+Concurrent use of both models can yield unpredictable behavior: Closing the default file from basic model will also close the corresponding file object.
 Closing a file from object model will also close the default file if they are the same file.

 !!!
 Note